Foreigners sit down at Thai funeral thinking it's a street food place. Family of deceased responds

 A similar misunderstanding happened the next day when three other foreigners walked into the same venue.

-Foreign tourists in southern Thailand, who were looking for food to eat along the street, walked into a tented area near a night market where a funeral was being held, thinking that it was an eatery.
+Foreign tourists in southern Thailand, who were looking for a place to sit and have some refreshment, walked into a tented area near a night market where a funeral was being held, thinking that it was an eatery.

-After being told that it was a funeral, they appeared shocked and apologised, before politely asking if they could stay, Thai news site Thairath Online reported.
+After being told that it was not an eating place, they appeared shocked and apologised, before politely asking if they could stay, Thai news site Thairath Online reported.

 The hosts agreed and went on to offer them food and drinks, including Thai iced tea and traditional pastries.

-A video of this incident, which happened in the Khanom district of Nakhon Si Thammarat province on Jan 31, has been making the rounds online.
+A video of this incident, which happened in the Khanom district of Nakhon Si Thammarat province, has been making the rounds online.

-It was first posted on Facebook by Mr Charantorn Chareomkiad, a family member of the deceased, Thai news site Thaiger reported.
+It was first posted on Facebook on Jan 31 by Mr Charantorn Chareomkiad, a family member of the deceased.

 In the clip, two Caucasian men are seen seated at a table prepared for funeral guests, while a Thai woman serves them drinking water.